 Employees are generally entitled to 11 – 15 days of festival holidays with pay.
 The public holidays are determined by the employer.
 Employees may be required to work on a festival holiday, but shall receive 2 compensatory paid holidays and a substitute holiday.

-There are two types of holidays available for workers under the act which are:
+There are two types of public holidays available for workers under the act which are:

 - Festival holidays

 Every worker will get 11 (eleven) days of paid festival holiday in a calendar year.
 In case of working on any festival holiday, a worker will get two day’s additional compensatory holidays with full pay and a substitute holiday.

 An adult worker can claim in each week –

 - one and half days holiday for the shop, commercial establishment or industrial establishment and in a factory and establishment one day in a week;

 - can claim in each week one day’s holiday of twenty-four consecutive hours if he works for road transport service, and no deduction on account of such holidays shall be made from the wages of any such worker.

 Every worker is allowed in a calendar year eleven days of paid festival holidays.
 Some of the public holidays in Bangladesh are of religious nature while others are of memorial nature.
 Public holidays in Bangladesh may include Eid Milad-un-Nabi (Birthday of the Prophet Muhammad PBUH-12th of Rabi ul Awwal), Language